lucainnocenti/quantum-gate-learning-1803.07119-Mathematica-code/README.md

 Mathematica code used to reproduce the analytical results presented in "*Supervised learning of time-independent Hamiltonians for gate design*" ([arXiv:1803.07119](https://arxiv.org/abs/1803.07119)).

 # Use
-To use the packages and notebooks in here the [`QM`](https://github.com/lucainnocenti/QM) package is required.
+The [`QM`](https://github.com/lucainnocenti/QM) package is required to use some of the functionality used here.

-To just use one of the packages, e.g. `QPauliAlgebra.m`, you can import it directly in a notebook without downloading the repo, using something like
+You can use most functionality in the packages importing the files as standalone directly from GitHub.
+For example, to import `QPauliAlgebra.m` in your notebook without installing it, use

     Get["https://raw.githubusercontent.com/lucainnocenti/quantum-gate-learning-1803.07119-Mathematica-code/master/QPauliAlgebra.m"]